ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     # for example, '0.0.1'
     export VERSION=''

-    # the local destination directory to save the package, relative to root of the repository
+    # leave blank by default, the package will be added to the root of 'source-base'
-    # for example, 'tier1/configcontroller/source-base/core-landing-zone'
+    # set this variable to add the package in subdirectory, relative to 'source-base'
+    # for example, to add a new 'client-setup' in proper subdirectory, set the variable below to 'clients/<client-name>'
     export LOCAL_DEST_DIRECTORY=''
     ```

-1. Create the local destination directory
+1. Change working directory to proper `source-base` and create the local destination directory if it's not the default:

     ```shell
+    # move to root of repo, then the appropriate 'source-base'
+    cd $(git rev-parse --show-toplevel)
-    cd ${TIER}/source-base
+    cd "${TIER}/${TECHNOLOGY}/source-base"

-    # if folder doesnt exist then create it
+    # if the variable is set and the folder does not exist, then create it
     if [ -n "${LOCAL_DEST_DIRECTORY}" ] && [ ! -d "${LOCAL_DEST_DIRECTORY}" ]; then
       mkdir -p ${LOCAL_DEST_DIRECTORY}
     fi